It got bloody at times in those early Gunn one-on-one battles out on the playground.

 C.J. wasn’t just dealing with any sibling.
-Lauren is Division One basketball player at Cincinnati as it turned out.
+Lauren is a Division One basketball player at Cincinnati as it turned out.
 Perhaps it was always just a matter of time, but if he was going to claim household bragging rights, she was going to make him earn it.

 He lost the early battles, but eventually C.J. found an extra gear.